Core Concepts

 - Client publishes a message

-- Message is validated against the schema
+- Message is validated against schema

-- Message is sent to the exchange
+- Message sent to exchange

 - Exchange routes to queues via bindings